openSUSE/news-o-o/_posts/2011-01-22-opensuse-weekly-news-159-is-out.markdown

       permissions.
 It is not needed currently that you need to know OBS perfectly, it is enough to know something in some area.
 We will improve it afterwards.

-Donâ€™t care about the current structure either a lot atm.
+Don’t care about the current structure either a lot atm.
 We will rethink about it once we
       have more content.

 Please read also the current [preface](http://doc.opensuse.org/products/draft/OBS/obs-best-practices/pr01.html) which defines the goals of these books.